 Florida Farm, Spirits and Culinary Adventures

 After getting off the water you may be ready to ramble through the countryside of Hernando County’s back roads.
-Here farmers and courageous entrepreneurs are fulfilling their Florida dreams:
+Here farmers and courageous entrepreneurs are also fulfilling their Florida dreams:

 Sweetfields Farm, Masaryktown